-LaVerne G. Davis, is the Chief Administrative Officer for UDW Homecare Providers Union, AFSCME Local 3930/AFL-CIO in San Diego, California.
+LaVerne G. Davis, is the President/Director of the B5 Foundation where she is responsible for the strategy and daily operation of the organization.
+She formerly served as the Chief Administrative Officer for UDW Homecare Providers Union, AFSCME Local 3930/AFL-CIO in San Diego, California.
 The Union represents more than 100,000 homecare workers in Southern and Northern California.
 Davis is also the former Vice President-External Affairs for Verizon.
 In this position, she was responsible for community relations and the Verizon Foundation.

 During her career with Verizon, Davis held a variety of Operations positions in California, as well as staff positions in Human Resources and Labor Relations.

 She is currently a member of Rotary International in Long Beach and is a Paul Harris Fellow.
 Her former memberships include the Long Beach Chamber and Metropolitan YMCA.
 Davis is a founding member of the board of directors of the Los Angeles African American Women’s Public Policy Institute, whose goal is to create a trained pool of individuals for leadership in community and public service at the local, state and national levels.
 She is a recipient of the Women Who Make a Difference award from the Long Beach Chapter of Soroptimist International and is a recipient of the Deborah Award from the Anti Defamation League.
 Davis is also a member of the Delta Sigma Theta Sorority, Inc. and the Links, Inc.

 She has a doctorate degree in institutional management from Pepperdine University in Malibu.

 Doug Moore is the Executive Director of the United Domestic Workers of America (UDW/AFSCME 3930) which represents over 100,000 in-home care providers across California.